isabella232/website-27/docs/slamdunk/source/includes/_slamdunk_bebop_2.md

 <aside class="notice">
 Please note that the version of your Bebop 2 must be 4.1.0 or higher.
+If your Bebop 2 is not 4.1.0 or higher you can refer to
+<a href="http://forum.developer.parrot.com/t/tuto-change-bebop-2-flight-controller-settings-to-carry-the-s-l-a-m-dunk/5123?source_topic_id=5117">this tutorial on the Parrot developer forum</a>.
 </aside>

 ## Use Bebop 2 Wi-Fi